voiceflow-gallagan/alexa2google/README.md

 Electron App | Alexa to Google converter for .vf (Voiceflow file)

-Alpha version
+Alpha version 0.1.1

+# Changelog
-- Added quick log ([user]/Library/Logs/alexa2google/main.log)
+- Added a quick log ([user]/Library/Logs/alexa2google/main.log)
+- Fixed some typos

+# To do
+- Error handling during the conversion